 - 50% non-refundable deposit is due no less than 15 days prior to your visit.
 Remainder is required upon arrival.

-- For rescheduling, cancellation or changes in the final count, you must contact us five (5) days before your visit.
+- For rescheduling, cancellation or changes in the final count, you must contact the museum five (5) days before your visit.

-- If your field trip group contains less than the reserved number of students, you are still required to pay the fill amount.
+- If your field trip contains less than the reserved number of students, you are still required to pay the full amount.